capsa-digital/capsa-archetypes/README.md

 #### Create new GitHub Organization

-- name glome-capsa
+- name capsa
 - add github Credentials user/password
     - go to https://github.com/settings/tokens to generate token and use token as password
-    - enter 'glome-capsa-jenkins-user' as user
+    - enter 'capsa-jenkins-user' as user

 ### Install gcloud